 - Make sure you know every move and all the variations

-- Make notes and bring them with you to your class if you feel like you will forget something
+- Take notes and bring them with you if you feel like you might forget something

 - Bring your own towel and a mat to the class, because honestly..
 I don’t like to use gym mats since everyone is using these.
 And they are mostly smaller and thicker than a Yoga- or Pilates mat.

 - Bring water!
-Talking + performing the routine + making sure your students are in a proper form can be pretty exhausting (in a good way).
+Talking while performing the routine and making sure your students are in a proper form can be pretty exhausting (in a good way).
 You can take a sip of water in between two tracks or during a small break, but don’t drink too much.

 A Pilates class shouldn’t be boring or “too hard”, it should be fun!
 And that’s why I tend to use small talk or little jokes in my classes.
 Some exercises are really hard (f.e.
 Earthquake or Teaser holds) and that’s why your students will need the little distraction.
 Just make sure to still give them cues to stay in a proper form.

 I also smile a lot during my classes, because I just feel so grateful and happy to be able to teach POP Pilates to all those amazing people!
 And some people don’t receive lots of smiles from others, so why not share yours?!

 Just be your amazing self and share your positive vibes with the world!